-I’d always thought these drinks were only for adults, but I’ve since come to realize they’re not after seeing teenagers drink Red Bull on their way to school.
-Convenience stores stock their coolers with all sorts of these beverages, the names of which are probably apt descriptions of the effect they have on one who drinks them: Nitro2Go, Liquid Blow Power Pop, HiBall Energy Orange Soda, Cocaine Energy, Charged, Who’s Your Daddy Green Tea Energy, Citrus Venom, Adrenaline Rush, Stinger, Rush, Extreme Energy, ISO Sprint, Whoopass, Lightning Bolt, Kaballah Energy, BooKoo Energy, Wired, Empower, and Rock Star Energy.
+I’d always thought these drinks were only for adults.
+But after seeing teenagers drink Red Bull on their way to school, I realize they’re not.
+Convenience stores stock their coolers with all sorts of these beverages, the names of which are probably apt descriptions of the effect they have on one who drinks them: Nitro2Go, Liquid Blow Power Pop, HiBall Energy, Cocaine Energy, Charged, Who’s Your Daddy Green Tea Energy, Citrus Venom, Adrenaline Rush, Stinger, Rush, Extreme Energy, ISO Sprint, Whoopass, Lightning Bolt, Kaballah Energy, BooKoo Energy, Wired, Empower, and Rock Star Energy.
 These names conjure up images of power, invincibility, speed, endurance, intensity, stamina, strength, and potency, as well as sexiness.

 The popularity of these drinks might be a response to the extraordinary demands our culture places upon us to achieve not in just one area, but many.
 We’re overworked and under-rested.
 What started as an infatuation with Starbucks and its quick and easy caffeine fix for one’s flagging energy now comes in a can.
 And it’s legal.

 Of course we can never do, have, or be enough.
-As we look outside ourselves for easy solutions and quick fixes to what we feel are our shortcomings we ignore the infinite, limitless source within us.
-That force residing in the core of our being which is a limitless source of vitality and deep knowingness that can give us energy, knowledge, and love.
+As we look outside ourselves for easy solutions and quick fixes to what we feel are our shortcomings we ignore the infinite sacred source within us.
+It is from that place from that the energy and love we desire will come.
 Instead of reaching out to clutch at what we’re told will make us whole we can turn within.

-By taking a moment to become still and asking God to guide us and to provide for us with what we think we need we’ll probably find that we already are and have enough.
-We’ll find that we don’t need all those things we’re told we must have in order to be happy or fulfilled; those things, which, like a can of Red Bull, ultimately leave us empty and dissatisfied.
+If we would but take a moment to be still and ask God to provide us with what we actually need, we’d probably realize that we already are and have enough.
+We’d find that we don’t need all those things we’re told we must have in order to be happy or fulfilled; those things, which, like a can of Red Bull, ultimately leave us empty and dissatisfied.